FrancoLiberali/cql/cqllint/CONTRIBUTING.md

-# Contribute to the development of cql-gen <!-- omit in toc -->
+# Contribute to the development of cqllint <!-- omit in toc -->

 - [Local compilation](#local-compilation)
 - [Tests](#tests)

 ## Local compilation

-You can make modifications to the cql-gen source code and compile it locally with:
+You can make modifications to the cqllint source code and compile it locally with:

 ```bash
 go build .
 ```

-You can then run the cql-gen executable directly or add a link in your $GOPATH to run it from a project:
+You can then run the cqllint executable directly or add it to your $GOPATH to run it from a project:

 ```bash
 go install .